Chris-airobot/cis-master-2023/adversarilRL/README.md

         - Convergence (training time, success rate)
         - Performance
         - $\frac{\text{\# of blocks in optimal path}}{\text{\# of blocks in the whole map}}$

+### New idea:
+- The evaluation environment, should be randomly genereated path to the goal
+- The solver only training environment, should be one fixed path only to the goal

+### Plan:
+- Train the dynamic environment
+    - 30000 episodes per round, 6 for now
+- Consider about the evaluation metrices
+- Perform experiments in above

+# Week 9:
+- Try with different starting positions
+- Try with fixed reward for different steps
+- Try the idea of swapping the difficulities based on the performance of the solver